What is Nitro Coffee?

 Stripped down, nitro brew is cold brew.
 But, importantly, cold brew is not necessarily nitro coffee.

 What is nitro cold brew: The cold brew is the first and main ingredient of the nitro beverage that ends up in your cup.
 The cold coffee is then charged with nitrogen—an unreactive and odorless gas that’s a coolant—to create a fuller body with a foamy, frothy head.
-In appearance and feel, it’s not unlike a Guinness beer.
+In appearance and feel, it’s not unlike a crafted beer.

 Pressure is applied to the drink during an injection process that fills the drink with the gas, which creates a dense area of small bubbles that creates the mouthfeel nitro coffee is known for.
 At a coffee shop, you’ll find this drink served on tap from a keg.